Aquiel: Plot

 Commander Morag then arrives aboard the Enterprise and meets the senior staff.
 He admits that he was present on the station, and that he took priority Starfleet messages from its computer.
 La Forge returns to the station and discovers that Rocha's personal log has been tampered with.
 He confronts Aquiel who admits deleting messages from Rocha's log, because Rocha, as the senior officer, was going to declare her insubordinate and belligerent to Starfleet.
 Scared that this new evidence will condemn her as Rocha's killer, she agrees to stay aboard the Enterprise because La Forge has faith in her.
 He and Aquiel use an ancient method of her people to bond and share their thoughts.

 While Dr. Crusher examines the DNA found on the deck plate yet again, the material moves and touches her hand.
 It then withdraws and forms a perfect replica of her hand.
 Due to this, she suspects that the real Rocha might have been killed by this strange coalescent organism, and a replica of him then attacked Aquiel in search of a new body.
-Believing that the organism now has Aquiel's body, Riker and Worf race to Aquiel's quarters and stop the ritual she is conducting with La Forge, believing she was about to attack him.
-Morag is also arrested, as it is just as likely he is the organism.
+It is presumed that the organism is now Aquiel or Morag, as they were the only two people who were aboard the station after Rocha's disappearance.
+Worf takes a security team to secure Morag, while Riker returns to the outpost and stops the ritual Aquiel is conducting with La Forge, believing she was about to attack him.

 With Aquiel and Morag in the brig, the Enterprise proceeds to the nearest starbase as the crew keep a close watch on them both - in case the organism needs a new body soon.
 La Forge is in his quarters along with Aquiel's dog reminiscing about her.
 The dog transforms and attacks him, but he is able to kill it.
 Later, he explains to Aquiel, who has been released, that Rocha was replaced by the organism.
 When it attacked her, it began the takeover process (hence her lapse in memory); however, she managed to get away in time.
 The creature then turned to the only other life form on the station, her dog.

 The episode ends with Aquiel and La Forge in Ten-Forward, where she turns down his offer to help her join the Enterprise crew.
 She tells him she wants to earn her way there on her own merits.